-- A local report which includes recommendations for quality improvement
+- A local report which includes recommendations for quality improvement following the review process.

-- Opportunities to network with other liaison teams in the UK, including attending peer-review visits
+- Opportunities to network with other liaison teams in the UK, including attending peer-review visits.

-- Be involved in quality improvement
+- Be involved in quality improvement.

 - Access to our email discussion group.

+Our review process allows teams to be involved in quality improvement.
 Accreditation assures patients, carers, frontline staff, commissioners, managers, and regulators that your liaison service is of a good quality and that staff are committed to improving care.
 This formal recognition is fantastic, but PLAN membership also brings a range of other benefits:

 - The PLAN process helps build dialogue with referrers, partner agencies, and commissioners.
 In some cases, it has helped liaison teams to secure additional funding or new contracts.

-- The ‘Treat as One’ report produced by the National Confidential Enquiry into Patient Outcome and Death found that good practice in the quality of mental healthcare provided by hospitals with PLAN accredited teams was better than those with teams that were not accredited (NCEPOD, 2017).
+- The ‘Treat as One’ report produced by the National Confidential Enquiry into Patient Outcome and Death found that good practice in the quality of mental healthcare provided by hospitals with PLAN-accredited teams was better than those with teams that were not accredited (NCEPOD, 2017).